thijsfranck/courageous-comets/docs/contributor-guide/development-environment.md

 ### Decrypting Secrets

-Once someone has added your public key to the `.env.lock` file, you can decrypt the file to access the Discord bot token.
+Once your public key is added to the `.env.lock` file, you can decrypt the file to access the Discord bot token.
 First, pull the latest changes from the repository:

 ```bash
 git pull